How To Deal With A Spouse Who Blames You For Everything

 Understand that you are not accountable for another person’s bad behavior.
 You cannot control their actions, so refrain from blaming yourself for something you did not do.
 Instead, begin by practicing self-compassion, and treat yourself with kindness and love.
 Look at the past from a different angle, and seek lessons to be learned rather than placing blame on anyone.

 When you are on the receiving end of blame from your spouse, at times, you may wonder about the reason behind your husband blaming you for everything.
 However, remember that it is not always your fault, and there could be many reasons for your husband’s blaming behaviors.
-Nevertheless, keep calm and have an honest conversation with your husband to decipher what could be causing such behaviors.
+If you are wondering how to handle your partner, we suggest keeping calm and having an honest conversation with your husband to decipher what could be causing such behaviors.
 Finally, if nothing seems to be working, set boundaries or seek professional help before deciding on the next steps to deal with the situation.

 Infographic: Ways To Deal With A Spouse Who Blames You For Everything